hexive/sunpaper/README.md

 - [x] Sets day/night wallpaper with 3 additional transitions for each sunrise/sunset
 - [x] 5 wallpaper themes to choose from (sources: Apple Big-Sur & Louis Coyle's Lakeside 2019)
 - [x] Darkmode trigger to run external script at day/night
-- [x] Waybar mode to display icon and sun time report on tooltip.
+- [x] Waybar mode to display icon and sun time report on tooltip

 ## TODO